icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting unlimited users, 0.5 GB storage and 1 GB RAM per app.
 Also Studio and Studio Pro IDEs are allowed in free tier.
   * [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.
+  * [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for remote development.
+Free developer accounts come with 5 Kubernetes namespaces, 3Gi/pod with a maximum of 8Gi/namespace, 1CPU/pod with a maximum of 4CPUs/namespace and 5GB Disk space.
+The apps sleep after 24 hours of inactivity.
   * [opeNode](https://openode.io) — Free Node.js hosting for Open Source projects.
 100 GB Bandwidth/month with 100 MB memory & 1000 MB storage.
 Deploy using CLI or existing Git repository.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
   * [scn.sap.com](https://scn.sap.com/docs/DOC-56411) — The in-memory Platform-as-a-Service offering from SAP.
 Free developer accounts come with 1 GB structured, 1 GB unstructured, 1 GB of Git data and allow you to run HTML5, Java and HANA XS apps
-  * [staroid.com](https://staroid.com) - Managed Kubernetes namespace service designed to fund open source developers.
-Free 8 CPUs and 16GB of RAM namespace to test branches and pull requests of public repository.
-Free test namespace shutdown every 30 minutes.
-Maximum 2 concurrent test namespaces.
+  * [Serverless Cloud](https://www.serverless.com/cloud) - Serverless Cloud lets you build Serverless APIs, DBs and Storage by using infrastrucure _from_ code approach(no yaml, no infrastructure configuration).
+The product is provided by Serverless Inc. and currently under public preview.
   * [SUSE Developer Program](https://developer.suse.com) — Experience cloud native productivity for free.
 Get hands-on with the SUSE Cloud Application Platform with your own Developer Sandbox.
 1 Free Application.
 Free subdomain provided along with API for CLI.
 Storage & Memory Quota of 1 GB.
   * [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
 Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
 Free for side projects, $10/mo of service credit that automatically applies to any paid service.
 And if you ran really small virtual machines, credits will go a long way.
   * [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
   * [Koyeb](https://www.koyeb.com) - Koyeb is a developer-friendly serverless platform to deploy apps globally.
 Seamlessly run Docker containers, web apps, and APIs with git-based deployment, native autoscaling, a global edge network, and built-in service mesh and discovery.
 Koyeb provides two nano services to run your apps with its forever-free tier and also sponsors open-source projects with free resources.
   * [Railway](https://railway.app) - Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
 1GB Disk, 512 MB RAM, limited to $5 of usage monthly available for free.
   * [Napkin](https://www.napkin.io/) - FaaS with 1Gb of memory, a default timeout of 15 seconds and 1,000,000 free API calls/month.
+  * [Meteor Cloud](https://www.meteor.com/cloud) — Galaxy hosting.
+Meteor's own platform-as-a-service for Meteor apps which includes a free MongoDB Shared Hosting and automatic SSL.

 ## BaaS